-Any sentence that may be given to an adult may also be given to a youth.

-If the offender is under twenty-two years of age at the "time of conviction," an adult sentence may be given only if the court finds that "the youth offender will not derive benefit from treatment under" the commitment provisions of the Youth Corrections Act.
+Even in a case to which the Youth Corrections Act clearly applies, any sentence that may be given to an adult may also be given to a youth.
+However, if the offender is less than twenty-two years of age at the "time of conviction," an adult sentence may be given only if the court finds that "the youth offender will not derive benefit from treatment under" the commitment provisions of the act.
 18 U.S.C. § 5010(d).
+The requirement of the "no benefit" finding does not impose a substantive limitation on the court's discretion to select another sentence, but the finding must be made on the record to indicate that the court has considered and rejected a Youth Corrections Act sentence.
+Dorszynski v.
+United States, 418 U.S. 424, 441-43 (1974).

-If the offender is at least twenty-two but not yet twenty-six at the "time of conviction," the adult sentence is assumed to be the norm.
-18 U.S.C. § 4216 merely permits use of the Youth Corrections Act if "the court finds that there are reasonable grounds to believe that the defendant will benefit from the treatment provided under" the act.
+If the offender is at least twenty-two but not yet twenty-six at the "time of conviction," a "no benefit" finding is not required before imposition of an adult sentence.
+Under 18 U.S.C. § 4216, use of the Youth Corrections Act for such an offender was permitted if "the court finds that there are reasonable grounds to believe that the defendant will benefit from the treatment provided under" it.
+However, in cases to which the act applies because of ex post facto considerations, the record should probably show that the court exercised its sentencing discretion with awareness that the Youth Corrections Act option remained available.